isomerpages/moe-ganengsengpri/_gesps-family/Principal.md

 The butterfly spent the rest of its life crawling around with a swollen body and shrivelled wings.
 It never was able to fly…

 The boy then learned that **the butterfly was supposed to struggle**.
 In fact, the butterfly’s struggle to push its way through the tiny opening of the cocoon forces the fluid out of its body and into its wings.
 Without the struggle, the butterfly would never, ever fly.
-The boy’s good intentions actually hurt the butterfly.
+The boy’s good intentions actually hurt the butterfly.4

 <img src="/images/CCA Leaders.jpg" style="width:85%">